Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/trackers/00001-content-tracker.md

 The other relevant classes depicted in the diagram are:

 - **SolrCore**: the dashed dependency relationship means that a Tracker doesn't hold a stable reference to the SolrCore: It obtains that reference each time it's needed.
+- **ThreadHandler**: The ThreadExecutionPool manager which holds a pool of threads needed for scheduling asynchronous tasks (i.e. unclean content reindexing)
 - **TrackerState**: being a shared instance across all trackers, it would have been called something like _TrackersState_ or _TrackerSubsystemState_.
 It is used for holding the **trackers** state (e.g. lastTxIdOnServer, trackerCycles, lastStartTime)
 - **TrackerStats**: maintains a global stats about all trackers.
 Following the same approach of the TrackerState, it is a shared instance and therefore the name is a little bit misleading because it is related to all trackers
 - **SOLRAPIClient**: this is the HTTP proxy / facade towards Alfresco REST API: in the sequence diagrams these interactions are depicted in green
 - **SolrInformationServer**: The Solr binding of the InformationServer interface, which defines an abstract definition of the underlying search infrastructure

 ### Startup and Shutdown
 The trackers startup and registration flow is depicted in the [StartupAndRegistration](trackers_startup_and_registration.png) sequence diagram.